AndrewJBateman/angular-components-study/README.md

 * [Inspiration](#inspiration)
 * [Contact](#contact)

-## General info
+## :books: General info

-This app uses the following Angular concepts: components, data & property binding etc.
+* This app uses the following Angular concepts: components, data & property binding etc.

-## Screenshots
+## :camera: Screenshots

 ![Example screenshot](./img/list-angular-repos.png).

-## Technologies
+## :signal_strength: Technologies

 * [Angular v8.0.0](https://angular.io/)
 * [Angular CLI v8.0.1](https://cli.angular.io/)
 * [RxJS Library v6.5.2](https://angular.io/guide/rx-library) used to handle datastreams and propagation of change using observables.
 * [Angular Augury Chrome Extension](https://chrome.google.com/webstore/detail/augury/elgalmkoelokbchhkhacckoklkejnhcd) v1.23.0 used for debugging.
 * [Angular ChangeDetectionStrategy](https://angular.io/api/core/ChangeDetectionStrategy).

-## Setup
+## :floppy_disk: Setup

-Run `ng serve` for a dev server.
+* Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `ng build` to build the project.
+* Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+* Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+* Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Code Examples
+## :computer: Code Examples

 * _view-repos component that gets API repo data from github_